jweslley/hugo-conference/README.md

 Ps: It's important to change the `baseurl` property from `config.yml` file in order to reflect your settings.

+### Google Maps

+Google now requires a Google Maps JavaScript API Key to show maps.
+You can obtain your key [here](https://developers.google.com/maps/documentation/javascript/get-api-key).
+Then set your API key in the `GoogleMapsKey` param in the `config.yml` file.

 ## License

 MIT, see [LICENSE](https://github.com/jweslley/hugo-conference/blob/master/LICENSE).